Rome Pantheon Tickets

 The Oculus

-The Pantheon is home to the tombs of multiple notable figures including the world-famous Renaissance artist Raphael, as well as several Italian kings which adds further historical importance to the building.
+The Pantheon is home to the tombs of notable figures including the world-famous Renaissance artist Raphael, as well as several Italian kings which adds further historical importance to the building.

 The Pantheon has influenced countless architects throughout history with its dome serving as a source of inspiration for other structures such as the Florence Cathedral and St. Peter's Basilica.